July 9, 2018.

 - To take back control of our borders (This was the main motivation for 33% of Leavers)

 - To be free of the expensive and wasteful bureaucracy of Brussels

 - Because they had nothing to lose, having been left behind by globalisation and the fallout from the 2008 financial crisis

 - A rousing notion of patriotism – to make Britain ‘Great’ again to steal Donald Trump’s (and Reagan’s before him) catchy yet meaningless phrase.

-While the vast majority of those in Group 1 did indeed vote to leave the customs union (mistakenly believing that this was the only way to curb immigration), the same cannot be said for those in the other 3 groups.
+While the vast majority of those in Group 1 did indeed vote to leave the customs union and single market (mistakenly believing that this was the only way to curb immigration), the same cannot be said for those in the other 3 groups.
 Many in Group 2 wanted the EU to reform and some were simply registering a protest vote.
 People in Group 3 wanted better paid jobs.
 They still do.
 Even some of those in Group 4, with the strains of Elgar ringing in their ears, expected to be able to strike a free trade deal with Brussels.

 Consequently, even before you factor in how the demographics of the electorate has changed in the two years since the referendum, it is patently incorrect to say that the majority of people voted for a Hard Brexit.
 They didn’t.

 Untruth #2: We were told we had to leave the EU in order to “take back control of our borders”.

 This was never true.
 It isn’t true today.
 As was reported in the FT just last month, we have had powers to curb immigration all along.
 Even though Nigel Farage used Nazi-era-inspired images of long queues of immigrants snaking their way towards Britain in his campaign propaganda, he has since admitted, live on LBC, that we had control all along.